diemastermonkey/uh-recon/README.md

 It will also create "...dirs.txt" and "...txt.log" files, useful for debugging/etc.

 ## Components
-(Coming soon: List of all scripts and what and why)

 This is (will continue to be) a very Unix-philosophy approach: Small, simple tools that mostly do one thing, connected to each other as needed.
 Some tools are so simple they might not truly warrant a script, but this model minimizes overhead for quick expansion later.

 Most tools should support both input files and pipes.
 Many more are in the works.